Skip to main content

 红豆汤 (Hóngdòu Tāng) - Red Bean Soup

-Traditional sweet soup made from adzuki red beans simmered with rock sugar until soft and creamy.
-Served hot in winter, cold in summer, often with tangyuan (glutinous rice balls) or tapioca pearls.
-Believed to have health benefits in Traditional Chinese Medicine for detoxification and circulation.
-Common dessert in Cantonese restaurants and dessert shops year-round.
+A sweet soup of adzuki red beans simmered with rock sugar until soft and creamy.
+It's served hot in winter and cold in summer, often with tangyuan or tapioca pearls dropped in.
+Traditional Chinese Medicine credits it with helping detoxification and circulation.
+You'll find it year-round in Cantonese restaurants and dessert shops.

 vegetarianvegangluten-free